Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: INTRODUCTION

 For convenience in what follows we define qubit (spin) projection operators

 where $P^0$ projects onto $\ket{0}$ (spin up) and $P^1$ onto $\ket{1}$ (spin down) for a single qubit.
 Raising and lowering operators on a spin are defined as

-The variable $A$ will indicate the number of qubits in the system.
+The variable $A$ indicates the number of qubits in the system.

 Readers who do not speak binary as a first or second language are highly encouraged to read App.~\ref{sec:math_review}, which summarizes the various binary representations used in this work and their related Walsh functions, which are the foundation of our construction of arbitrary real potentials.
+We make substantial use of Karnaugh maps~\cite{karnaugh1953map} in describing the construction of the H2GC Laplacian.
+Karnaugh maps are used in boolean circuit minimization and we include a brief introduction biased towards our application in App.~\ref{sec:KMap}.
 Additionally, for readers who would enjoy a more in-depth overview of orthogonal functions and Gray codes, there are many textbooks available in the literature (\textit{e.g.}~\cite{Rao1976}).

-\section{Construction of the Laplacian}
+\section{CONSTRUCTION OF THE LAPLACIAN}

 In this section, we present the mapping of the discrete Laplacian to $k$-local Hamiltonians.
-The simplest form of the discrete Laplacian is given by the nearest-neighbor finite difference method,
+The simplest form of the discrete Laplacian is given by the nearest-neighbor finite-difference method,

 where $a$ is the lattice spacing.
-In operator-form, the dimensionless part of the discrete Laplacian is a tri-diagonal matrix with additional non-zero entries in the ends of the antidiagonal due to periodic boundary conditions.
-For example, a 1-dimensional lattice with $2^3$ lattice sites has a binary encoded Laplacian operator given by
+In operator form, the dimensionless part of the discrete Laplacian is a tridiagonal matrix with additional nonzero entries in the ends of the antidiagonal due to periodic boundary conditions.
+For example, a one-dimensional (1D) lattice with $2^3$ lattice sites has a binary encoded Laplacian operator given by

 where we drop the $-2$ down the main diagonal.
-In the context of Hamiltonian evolution, the main diagonal contributes a global time dependent phase and a shift of the eigenvalues by a constant while leaving the eigenvectors unchanged.
+In the context of Hamiltonian evolution, the main diagonal contributes a global time-dependent phase and a shift of the eigenvalues by a constant while leaving the eigenvectors unchanged.
 Note that the full Laplacian operator is $\frac{1}{a^2}L$.

-The results can be generalized to the multi-dimensional case since contributions in different dimensions are independent.
-For example, in 2 dimensions with $A_x$ qubits in the $x$-direction, $A_y$ qubits in the $y$-direction, and independent of the position encoding, we have
+The results can be generalized to the multidimensional case since contributions in different dimensions are independent.
+For example, in two dimensions with $A_x$ qubits in the $x$ direction, $A_y$ qubits in the $y$ direction, and independent of the position encoding, we have

+The inexpensive addition of multiple dimensions means that the Laplacian, with Boltzmann statistics, scales linearly with the number of particles.
+In general the encoding for a $D$-dimensional lattice is given by layers of one-dimensional codes.
+An explicit example of 2 dimensions with 4 lattice positions in $x$ and 8 in $y$ (32 sites in all), encoded in binary with the leading two qubits for $x$ and last three qubits for $y$ is